-Refer to the diagram here to weigh the differences between replacing an engine through us, buying new from a dealer, going the in-frame route, or sourcing a used engine.
+Refer to the diagram here to weigh the differences between replacing an engine through us, buying a new one from a dealer, going the in-frame route, or sourcing a used engine.

 The process begins with every ISX engine undergoing complete disassembly.
-The block, head, crankshaft, connecting rods, and camshafts are thoroughly cleaned in a chemical jet wash or hot tank.
+The block, head, crankshaft, connecting rods, and camshafts of our Cummins ISX are thoroughly cleaned in a chemical jet wash or hot tank.
 This removes all contaminants and impurities which could lead to early components and even premature engine failure.

 Factory ISX15 crankshafts are precision machined to exact tolerances, polished (for reduced bearing and oil resistance), and magnafluxed (to check for cracks).
-Then the crankshaft is thoroughly inspected by our quality control department.
+Then the crankshaft of our Cummins ISX engines are thoroughly inspected by our quality control department.

 Request a Quote